-Mullion Fixing Angle - An angle bracket with various usages such as attachment of the C-End mullion to Rafter or attachment of Leanto Rafter to Main Column.
+Mullion Fixing Angle - An angle bracket for various applications such as attachment of the End Mullion to Rafter, attachment of Leanto Rafter to Main Column, etc.

-Parapet Flashing - A flashing type attached to inside of a pelmet wall cladding over to leanto roof sheeting for weather protection.
+Parapet Flashing - A flashing type attached to inside of pelmet wall cladding over to leanto roof sheeting for weather protection.

-Personal Access Door Jamb - A folded bracket attached to either the next wall girt above the door opening or the C-Eave Purlin.
-The 2 types are with rebate or without a rebate.
+Personal Access Door Jamb - A folded bracket attached to either the next wall girt above the door opening or the Eave Purlin.
+The bracket to be notched out and the flanges attach to sides of either the girt or eave purlin.
+It comes either with or without a rebate.

-Portal Frame - A frame which consists of a C-Purlin Column and a C-Purlin Rafter attached with Haunch bracket and Apex bracket to form a portal frame.
+Portal Frame - A frame which consists of a Column and a Rafter assembled with Haunch Bracket and Apex Bracket to form a portal frame.

-Rafter - A C-Purlin attached to the top of a C-Purlin Column with a Haunch Bracket.
+Rafter - A C-Purlin member fixed to the top of a column with a haunch bracket and fixed to the other rafter with an apex bracket.

-Ridge Capping - A flashing to cover the gap where two roof sheetings meet at ridge point.
+Ridge Capping - A flashing to cover the gap where two roof sheeting meet at ridge point.